mm-murphy/mm-murphy.github.io/index.md

 Hi!
 I am Matthew, an astronomy graduate student at Steward Observatory at the University of Arizona.

-I study exoplanets and their atmospheres through direct observations.
+I study exoplanets and their atmospheres through a variety of observational techniques.
+I'm interested in the formation and composition of exoplanet atmospheres, and like to think about planetary habitability.
 Beyond research, I am involved with science outreach with the goal of supporting young scientists.
 You can use this site to learn more about me, my work, and the other cool things that I do.
 Head to the link at the top right.

-If you want to **contact me**, my email is mmmurphy@email.arizona.edu
+If you want to **contact me**, my email is mmmurphy@arizona.edu